MiHomoer/MiHomo-Hagezi/README.md

 # Introduction

-Hagezi's Lists converted for MiHomo
+Hagezi's Lists are converted to MiHomo mrs format.

 If you like the project and you can benefit from it, leave a :star: (top right) and become a [stargazer](https://github.com/MiHomoer/MiHomo-Hagezi/stargazers)!
 Thanks for your support!